zidianjun/BOA_calculation/README.md

 # BOA-of-WEK
-A differential method of calculating the buffer overlapping area (BOA) of two ovals in a p-T graph.
+A discretization method of calculating the buffer overlapping area (BOA) of two buffers in P-T space.

 Requirements:
 numpy and matplotlib